How to Start a Business Online for Clothing Store from Beginning?

 - Return Manager extension (RMA).
 This module allows store owner or administrator to deal with requests for any return/refund/replacement request placed by the Registered or Guest customers.

 - Autocomplete and autosuggest search.
-This feature helps customers to search product quickly by past typing the third symbol in the search field and jump to the relevant product or item.
+This feature helps customers to search product online quickly by past typing the third symbol in the search field and jump to the relevant product or item.

 - Reviews widget.
 Reviews are essential to gain customers’ trust to the product and loyalty to your brand.
 Reviews widget allows you to to add product reviews to any page at your store.